 SEO stands for search engine optimisation, which is the process of optimising your website to drive organic traffic (unpaid traffic) to it from the search engine results page (SERP).

-SEO is not merely about one particular area of your website, it's optimising all the facets of your site so that it better aligns with Google's ever-changing algorithm for ranking priority.
+It is not merely about one particular area of your website, it's optimising all the facets of your site so that it better aligns with Google's ever-changing algorithm for ranking priority.
 The technique is adapted to have your website essentially 'talk' to Google about what you're delivering, and Google decides (using a process called 'crawling') how well this matches up with a user's search query.
 The closer you are to answering the questions and needs of your customers, the higher up you can potentially go.

-If your content, imagery and design are all created with the sole intent to fulfil the needs of the user, then you're well on your way to having an SEO-friendly website.
+If your content, imagery and design are all created with the sole intent to fulfil the needs of the user, then you're well on your way to having a well-ranking website.
 This means; don't cramp your site with keywords and duplicate copy, ensure your image sizes are appropriate to page speed requirements, and that you have a clean, user-centric website that gives your customers and positive experience.

 By prioritising an SEO service you are prioritising the infinite volume of potential customers in the digital space that you have at their (literal) fingertips.

-SEO can be done in a variety of ways, including:
+This can be done in a variety of ways, including:

 SEO improves your business's digital presence in a way that no other service can, if conducted by the right people who are highly skilled to do so.
 Attempting SEO in a way that does not include considered strategy can be detrimental to your intended outcome.
 Done right, SEO ensures your website is going to be the first website your quality future clients will click on, above your competitors, when they want your product or service.